American Indian Census on Microfilm

 Tribes are listed under their present-day federally recognized name.
 Indian agencies, however, are listed as they were shown on the original records.

 *Please note that list was compiled to help researchers locate records.
 At this time, these materials are only available on microfilm.
 Due to limited staff, we are unable to search for specific names in these records.
 Researchers are welcome to visit the Research Center and view these materials free of charge.
-Some records have been indexed and can be searched by name on the Indian Archives Card Index.
+Some records have been indexed and can be searched by name on the American Indian Archives Card Index.

 When exploring this list, researchers may find school records listed within multiple agencies.
 In general, school records kept by a specific agency will pertain to students from that agency.
 For example, records of the Carlisle Indian School (operated in Carlisle, Pennsylvania) can be found in the records of the Kiowa Agency, Pawnee Agency, Cheyenne and Arapaho Agency, and Sac and Fox and Shawnee Agency.
 Each of these agencies kept records and letters of enrolled pupils from their tribe who attended the Carlisle Indian School.